Mvwestbury/Kiwi-genomes/README.md

 -Combine single windows from all species into a single fasta file `while read -r line; do cat Haastii/$line Mantelli/$line Owenii/$line Rowi/$line > Combined/Combined"_"$line; done < Filenames.txt`

+-Scripts for running and filtering the phylogenies are found in the phylogenomics directory

 ## QuIBL https://github.com/miriammiyagi/QuIBL

 `QuIBL.py myInputFile2.txt`